Reported speech English grammar

 Reported speech is a very useful in conversation.
 Do you have a way to use this English grammar?
 Write your sentence in the comment section.

-Subscribe to my YouTube channel HERE!
+Subscribe to my YouTube channel HERE for more great English videos.

 Check out these other great blog posts!